Accepting Cash and Checks Procedures

 - All receipts must be stored in a locked safe, lockbox, or locked filing cabinet at the end of each day.

-- All receipts must be deposited with the Cashiering Services Office within one business day of receipt.
+- All receipts must be deposited with CFCU within one business day of receipt.

 **It is important to make sure that the cash‐handling and record‐keeping functions be kept separate.
 In the case of smaller departments where separation of duties is impractical, the supervisory personnel who do not handle cash should perform specific verification for reasonable and sound internal controls.